Pitt Meadows Road and Rail Improvements Project

 by increasing capacity to move Canadian products to foreign markets, and foreign products to Canadian consumers safely and more efficiently

-The port authority will also work with the local community and Indigenous groups to identify opportunities for:
+The port authority will also work with the local community and First Nations to identify opportunities for:

 Public space improvements